Anu1601CS/CS348/Chord/Readme.md

 and node deletion is implemented.
 In this node will leave gracefully i.e by notifying his fellow node.Also this is reliable as file is also distributed to fellow node before leaving.

 # Use
-You gave 4 nodes **1 2 3 4** run seperate and follow the instruction before it if you not have packets for nodefile first generate it using script under folder.
+You have 4 nodes **1 2 3 4** run each and follow the instructions, before it if you not have packets for nodefile first generate it using script under folder.